 Welcome to the website for the Challenger Learning Center in Sacramento, CA located at Powerhouse Science Center!
 Use the links above for more information about booking programs, or read on below to learn more about Challenger.

-- New for 2018-2019!
-We have revamped our missions to be 2 hours long (instead of 2 1/2 hours long) to better fit with bus schedules and to include improvements to the mission.
-We are excited to share these changes with you!
+- New for 2018-2019: We have revamped our missions to be 2 hours long (instead of 2 1/2 hours long) to better fit with bus schedules and to include improvements to the mission.

 What is Challenger?